Softgarage

 Softgarage (ソフトガレージ, Sofutogarēji) is a Japanese company that produces anime, games, character goods, music, and books.
 Softgarage was the company that produced the GR: Giant Robo anime.
 Though Softgarage primarily focuses on the production of original video animation (OVAs), it has also worked on anime television series and anime film.
-Recently, Softgarage has also started to produce anime related goods, such as mousepads.
+Softgarage has also delved into the production of anime related goods, such as mousepads.

-They also own the hentai OVA label, Pink Pineapple which they inherited when they bought the rights to KSS's assets after KSS went bankrupt in 2005.
+They also own the hentai OVA label Pink Pineapple, which they inherited when they bought the rights to KSS's assets after KSS went bankrupt in 2005.

 History

 The company was first founded on July 26, 1989.